Actuarial-Notes/Actuarial-Ontology/README.md

 - "Which companies acquired Royal Sun Alliance (RSA)?"
 - "Is this rating model compliant with regulations in California?"
 - "What is the impact on our loss ratio from the 2021 Calgary, Alberta hail storm?"

+The [Actuarial Notes Wiki](https://wiki.actuarialnotes.com/Actuarial+Notes+Wiki) is a knowledge base founded on the Actuarial Ontology.

 ### 3. Artificial Intelligence
 With a knowledge base and ontology, software agents can then interact with information.
 For example, see Microsoft's [Azure Digital Twins documentation](https://learn.microsoft.com/en-us/azure/digital-twins/concepts-ontologies) to see how an ontology can be used to build digital twin solutions.